digital-work-lab/theses/index.md

 It is not necessary to submit the thesis in the semester in which it was started (unless you would take longer than the maximum duration of study).
 For students of Applied Informatics, Software Systems Science, and Computing in the Humanities a practical part is required for Bachelor's and Master's theses.

-Students are expected to complete an [exposé](docs/expose.html) before writing the thesis.
+Students are expected to complete the exposé before writing the thesis.
 A thesis must be written in English.
 The following resources may be helpful:

 - The [evaluation criteria](docs/evaluation.html)
 - The [schedule](docs/schedule.html)
-- The thesis template for [markdown](https://github.com/digital-work-lab/thesis-template){: target="_blank"} ([create repository from template](https://github.com/new?template_name=thesis-template&template_owner=digital-work-lab){: target="_blank"}) <!-- or [word](https://raw.githubusercontent.com/digital-work-lab/handbook/main/assets/docs/template.docx) -->
+- The thesis template for [Markdown](https://github.com/digital-work-lab/thesis-template){: target="_blank"} ([create repository from template](https://github.com/new?template_name=thesis-template&template_owner=digital-work-lab){: target="_blank"}) <!-- or [word](https://raw.githubusercontent.com/digital-work-lab/handbook/main/assets/docs/template.docx) -->
 - The [literature review section](https://digital-work-lab.github.io/handbook/docs/20-research/20_processes/20.10.literature-review.html)
 - The [analysis templates section](https://digital-work-lab.github.io/handbook/docs/20-research/20_processes/20.21.analysis-templates.html)
 - The [writing section](https://digital-work-lab.github.io/handbook/docs/20-research/20_processes/20.29.writing.html) (in particular correct citation practices)
 - The [guideline for the use of digital tools](docs/digital_tools.html)
-- The [ethics](https://www.uni-bamberg.de/gremien/senat-kommissionen/kommissionen/ethikrat/){: target="_blank"} pages (Note: ethics statements cannot be issued for theses)
+- Note: ethics statements cannot be issued for theses, but students are advised to consult the [ethics](https://www.uni-bamberg.de/gremien/senat-kommissionen/kommissionen/ethikrat/){: target="_blank"} page.

 We offer regular **feedback sessions** (every one to two weeks) to discuss open questions and the next steps:

 - Feedback sessions can be in person or online
 - They can be scheduled via [calendly](https://calendly.com/gerit-wagner/30min){: target="_blank"}

-- To receive feedback on the written document, please
+To receive feedback on the written document, please

-  - share it 1-2 days before the meeting
+  - Share it 1-2 days before the meeting
-  - indicate which sections should be read
+  - Indicate which sections should be read
-  - use a file-format suitable for adding comments (pdf or doc/x)
+  - Use a file-format suitable for adding comments (pdf or doc/x)
-  - use a suitable filename (e.g., `2023-12-01-Thesis-Name.pdf`)
+  - Use a suitable filename (e.g., `2023-12-01-Thesis-Name.pdf`)

 Before submitting the thesis, we encourage students to consult the [pre-submission checklist](docs/pre_submission.html).